 Work in progress

-Abstract: Tuberculosis (TB) is a leading cause of death worldwide according to the WHO.
-This paper estimates the effect of TB dispensaries, designed to prevent the spread of the disease before the advent of modern medicine.
-Our difference-in-differences estimation reveals that the rollout of the TB dispensaries across Danish cities led to a 16 percent decline in the TB mortality rate, but no significant impacts on other diseases when performing placebo regressions.
-We next take advantage of the explicit targeting on TB by the dispensaries to setup a triple-differences model which exploits other diseases as controls and obtain a very similar magnitude of the effect.
-This evidence, along with the actual cost of the dispensaries, suggests the cost per saved life-year to be around 76 dollars.
-Our overall conclusion indicates that public policy played an important and effective role for the decline in TB mortality.
-It also stresses that dispensaries are of policy relevance for developing countries today as a cheap measure to counter the externalities created by TB and modern drug resistant strains.
+Abstract: Tuberculosis (TB) is a leading cause of death worldwide and, while treatable by antibiotics since the 1940s, drug resistant strains have emerged.
+This paper estimates the effects of the establishment of a pre-antibiotic era public health institution, known as a TB dispensary, designed to prevent the spread of the disease.
+Our annual difference-in-differences estimation reveals that the rollout of the dispensaries across Danish cities led to a 19 percent decline in the TB mortality rate, but exhibits no significant impacts on other diseases in placebo regressions.
+We next take advantage of the dispensaries’ explicit targeting on TB to set up a triple-differences model which exploits other diseases as controls and obtain a similar magnitude of the effect.
+Using monthly mortality data in a similar strategy leads to the same conclusion.
+In addition, we find small positive spillover effects of the dispensaries on productivity as measured by annual income per taxpayer at the city level, digitized from historical tax-assessment records.
+Overall, the evidence highlights the provision of personalized information on infectious diseases as a cost-effective cause of the historical mortality decline.